 Funded by the Alexander von Humboldt Foundation and the German Science Foundation, Postdoc Petri T. Niemelä, Advisor: N.J.
 Dingemanse

-Funded by Biona – Junior scientist award of the Faculty of Biology (LMU) to Cristina Tuni
+Funded by the DFG to Dr. Cristina Tuni